yokoffing/filterlists/README.md

 #### Fonts

 1) **Block third party fonts** | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/block_third_party_fonts.txt)
-<br> A successor to `Fanboy's Anti-thirdparty Fonts`, this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
-I prefer this method because it avoids third-party domains (speed and privacy benefit), and I trust the first-party site to download a font from them..<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup> **Note:** This will break the "look and feel" of many sites.
+<br> A successor to [Fanboy's Anti-thirdparty Fonts](https://github.com/ryanbr/fanboy-adblock/blob/master/fanboy-antifonts.txt), this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
+I prefer this method because it avoids third-party domains (speed and privacy benefit), and I trust the first-party site to download a font from them.<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup> **Note:** This will break the "look and feel" of many sites.

  ***